 In addition to the CASGEM well network described herein, the County is currently exploring the availability of a monitoring well in the Pope Valley Groundwater Basin.
 Public outreach is underway at this time through community organizations and other contacts.
 The Berryessa Valley Groundwater Basin has a very low DWR priority and extremely small utilization of groundwater.
 Per discussions with DWR, outreach will continue but no monitoring is planned in this groundwater basin at this time.
 The County has submitted detailed information to DWR to support consideration of the removal of this basin through a Bulletin 118 update or other appropriate process.
-Additional wells in seven subareas (including the NVF-Calistoga, NVF-
+Additional wells in the seven County subareas (including the NVF-Calistoga, NVF-MST, NVF-Napa, NVF-St. Helena, NVF-Yountville, Carneros, and Pope Valley Subareas) are also being added as a part of the County's Comprehensive Groundwater